Pie crust recipes can be tricky. Homemade pie crust is quick and easy to make. Now you have a fool proof recipe tried and tested in our kitchen.

 A good pie crust recipe is a “must have” for all kitchens!

 When we were first married, I tried to make pie crust.
 Wanting to be the good wife and impress my husband with my culinary skills, I wanted the perfect pie crust!
 But, it was not to be.
 Not then anyway.
 In fact, the whole pie crust shrunk down to the center of the pie pan and looked like a pitiful little disc of crust.
 It was so humiliating!
-Then what was not funny then but has given us so many laughs now, year later ….
+What was not funny then has given us so many laughs now, years later ….

 I turned to toss the pie pan with the disc of would-be pie crust into the trash can.

 Startling me and interrupting the toss, the disc of pie crust ended its short life by breaking on the side of the trash can crumbling all over the floor.

 I’ve come a long way baby!
 Now I can make a pie crust that melts in your mouth and stays up against the sides of the pie pan holding whatever filling you desire!

 Thanks to a German friend who shared her pie crust recipe with me!
 This recipe is so easy and works every time!